baden03/collapse-o-matic/readme.txt

 = 1.7.1 =
 * integrated new collapse-commander image trigger feature
-* added new togglegroup shortcode attribute and data-togglegroup html attribute to reference groups of expand elements with out auto-collapsing other groups, such as when using the real attribute
+* added new togglegroup shortcode attribute and data-togglegroup html attribute to reference groups of expand elements with out auto-collapsing other groups, such as when using the rel attribute
 * added the ability to load plugin css only when shortcode is used
 * removed language files in favour of WordPress language packs
 * fully tested to work with WordPress 4.5